FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 ### Creating Hypertables

-To create one, start with creating a standard PostgreSQL table and convert it into a Hypertable.
+To create a hypertable, start with creating a standard PostgreSQL table and convert it into a hypertable.

 1. Insert the following SQL commands into the PostgreSQL node's query field.